wingtorres/annulus/theory/outline.md

 - $\lambda = [0.01, 0.05, \mathbf{0.1}]$
 - $C_D = [0.0625, \mathbf{0.125}, 0.25]$

-For each case, the terms in equation (4) will be computed along the center streamline of the jet and leading order balances along its development identified
+For each case, the terms in equation (4) will be computed along the center streamline of the jet and the leading order balances along its trajectory identified